Tooling: Scaling Agent Primitives

 While VS Code + GitHub Copilot handles individual development perfectly, teams need additional infrastructure for sharing, versioning, and productizing their Agent Primitives.
 Managing multiple CLI environments becomes complex quickly - different installation procedures, configuration requirements, and compatibility matrices.

-APM CLI solves this by providing unified runtime management and package distribution.
+Agent Package Manager solves this by providing unified runtime management and agent package distribution.
 Instead of manually installing and configuring each vendor CLI, APM handles the complexity while preserving your existing VS Code workflow.

 Here’s how runtime management works in practice:

-# Optional: setup your GitHub PAT with read-only Models permissions for free inferencing with GitHub Models https://github.com/settings/personal-access-tokens/new
+# Optional: setup your GitHub PAT to use GitHub Copilot CLI

 # APM manages runtime installation for you

-apm runtime setup codex # Installs OpenAI Codex CLI
+apm runtime setup copilot # Installs GitHub Copilot CLI (Recommended)

-apm runtime setup llm # Installs Simon Willison's LLM
+apm runtime setup codex # Installs OpenAI Codex CLIs

 # Check what's available